-Eating disorders come from a combination of psychological, interpersonal, and social condition as well as feelings of inadequacy, depression and loneliness.
+Eating disorders come from a combination of psychological, interpersonal, and social conditions as well as feelings of inadequacy, depression and loneliness.
 Difficult family issues and personal relationships may also contribute to the development of an eating disorder.
-Our cultures’ constant images of thinness and the “perfect body,” are also a contributing factor.
-The presence of low self esteem is the common denominator that is inherently present in all eating disorder sufferers.
+The presence of low self-esteem is the common denominator that is inherently present in all eating disorder sufferers.

 - A dramatic increase or decrease in weight